Sensitivity of low-rank matrix recovery: Numerical experiment

 \section{Numerical experiment}

-We present a numerical experiment investigating the condition number of low-rank matrix recovery.
-The experiment was performed on a computer system running Ubuntu 18.04.5 LTS and comprising a quad-core Intel Core i7-4770K CPU (3.5GHz clockspeed) with 32GB main memory.
-Our Julia implementation including some experiments are available from the git repository at \begin{quote} \url{https://gitlab.kuleuven.be/u0072863/MatrixRecoverySensitivity}. \end{quote}
+We present an experiment to study the condition number of low-rank matrix recovery.
+It was performed on a computer running Ubuntu 18.04.5 LTS, comprising a quad-core Intel Core i7-4770K CPU (3.5GHz clockspeed) and 32GB main memory.
+Our Julia implementation including experiments is available from the repository \url{https://gitlab.kuleuven.be/u0072863/MatrixRecoverySensitivity}.

 We investigate the sensitivity of low-rank matrix recovery where the sensing operator is a random low-rank sensing operator.
 The $i$th measurement of the sensing operator $L : \R^{m \times n} \to \R^\ell$ performs $L_i(Y) = \mathbf{v}_i^T Y \mathbf{w}_i$ where $\mathbf{v}_i \in \R^m$ and $\vect{w}_i \in \R^n$ are vectors whose elements are drawn i.i.d.~from a standard Gauss distribution.
 We investigate the influence of the number of measurements